Table of Contents

 Please carry out the following water test; place a tablespoon of water on the treated surface for 20 minutes, blot up the water with a tissue, pressing hard to soak up any water in the texture of the surface.
 If the water is absorbed or leaves a dark mark the surface needs more sealing.

-Since it takes just a few minutes and no special materials, this is an easy test to do every few months.
+Since it takes just a few minutes and no special materials to complete a water test, this is an easy test to do every few months.

 We recommend that you decide whether to seal your countertops based on what your countertops need, rather than on an arbitrary calendar.
 Some counters don’t need any sealant, and this is normal.